-This page contains official 2022 WAEC and JAMB subject combination (admission requirements) for History and Diplomacy, including the List of Nigeria Universities Offering this Course, A level requirements and much more.
+This page contains 2023 WAEC and JAMB subject combination (admission requirements) for History and Diplomacy, including the List of Nigeria Universities Offering this Course, A level requirements and much more.

 |Course||History and Diplomacy|